ABOUT MY PRACTICE

-I practice machine tattooing on Tsleil-Waututh, Squamish and Musqueam territories (Vancouver, BC) and I often travel to offer tattoos.
-I tattoo from a private studio with two sets of stairs entering the building and love the home-like feeling of curating the space of a private studio.
+I practice machine tattooing on and am currently on the move, doing predominantly guest spots.
 I am self-trained and also have been trained in a professional tattoo setting surrounding cross-contamination.
-I have been tattooing for 6 years, but have only been practicing with tattoo machines for two years.
-I am still learning!
+I have been tattooing for 7 years, and have been practicing with tattoo machines for 3 years.
+I am always learning!
 I use a trauma-informed lens in my practice and have taken Tamara Santibañez’s Trauma Informed Tattooing workshop.

 HOW DO YOU CONSIDER ACCESSIBILITY NEEDS?

 As someone who has disabilities myself and therefore specific needs in spaces, I try to make the tattoo space as accessible as I can.
 I try to be as clear as possible in our conversations leading up to booking about the physical accessibility of a space.
 I believe that accessibility also includes mental, emotional and spiritual aspects as well.

 WHY DO YOU TAKE A DEPOSIT?

-Over my 5+ years of tattooing I have had so many people not show up or cancel after I have already put energy into their vision.
-The 50$ deposit pays me for the time spent on our consult and on drawing the design.
+Over my 7 years of tattooing I have had so many people not show up or cancel after I have already put energy into their vision.
+The 100$ deposit pays me for the time spent on our consult and on drawing the design.
 You will not get this back if you cancel and I have already spent time with you, unless in cases of emergency.
 The 100$ deposit will go to the cost of your tattoo at the end.